mlflow/mlflow/docs/source/llms/deployments/index.rst

 ---------

 `Endpoints` are central to how the MLflow AI Gateway functions.
-Each endpoint acts as a proxy endpoint for the user, forwarding requests to the underlying :ref:`deployments_models` and :ref:`providers` specified in the configuration file.
+Each endpoint acts as a proxy endpoint for the user, forwarding requests to the underlying :ref:`deployments_models` and :ref:`deployments-providers` specified in the configuration file.

 an endpoint in the MLflow AI Gateway consists of the following fields: